-If a protestor is not satisfied with the Procurement and Contracts Department Manager's response, the protestor may ask the President and Chief Executive Officer (CEO) to review the matter.
-This request must be received by the President and Chief Executive Officer within seven (7) calendar days after the protestor's receipt of the Procurement and Contracts Department Manager's decision.
-If resolution cannot be achieved at that level and the contract is or was subject to approval of the Board of Directors or by a Standing Committee of the Board, then the protestor may request that the protest be reviewed by the Board of Directors or a Committee of the Board.
-Such request must be filed with the Secretary within seven (7) calendar days following the protestor's receipt of the President and Chief Executive Officer's decision.
-For contracts not requiring approval of the Board of Directors or a Committee of the Board, the decision of the President and Chief Executive Officer is final.
-Points of contact for requesting reviews can be found in Appendix B. The decision of the Board of Directors or the Committee of the Board designated to consider the protest will be final.
+If a protestor is not satisfied with the response of the Manager, Procurement and Contracts Department, the protestor may ask the CEO to review the matter.
+This request must be received by the CEO (see Appendix B for address) no later than the seventh (7th) day after the protestor's receipt of the response of the Manager.
+If a protestor is not satisfied with the decision of the CEO and the contract is or was subject to approval of the Board, then the protestor may request that the protest be reviewed by the Board.
+Such a request must be filed with the Secretary and must be received by the Secretary (see Appendix B for address) no later than the seventh (7th) day following the protestor's receipt of the CEO's decision.
+The decision of the Board is final.
+For contracts not subject to approval of the Board, the decision of the CEO is final.